Team-208-github-io/Team-208.github.io/doc/test1.md

 **Description**: The Steadi-Two is a ground-breaking glove designed to significantly reduce your hand tremor in Essential tremor.
 Steadi-Two key features:

--Provides INSTANT stability to your tremor.
+*Provides INSTANT stability to your tremor.

--NO batteries or charging required.
+*NO batteries or charging required.

--Lightweight: The device weighs under 1lb.
+*Lightweight: The device weighs under 1lb.

 | Positive Comments                                                                                                                                                                      |                                                                  |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|